mosravo/hello-world/README.md

 # hello-world
-Hello world project
-#My name is Moses System Analyst.
+My name is Moses, a System Analyst.A
-#instead of Hello world as your first programme, let say "My first Application Hello World"
+Instead of Hello world as your first programme, let say "My first Application Hello World" should be the general statment for Introducing newbie into programming.
-My first Application Hello World